simonprickett/server-sent-events-demo/README.md

 ## TODO

 * Add the finiite events source on the server
-* Fix cat facts to be all short enough
-* Add more meme images
 * Add the finite events source logic on the client
 * Add a start/stop button for the infinite events
 * Work out how to stop the server sending the infinite events if the client goes away
 * Produce slides
-* Product a version that uses frameworks
+* Produce a version that uses frameworks

 ## Reference Materials